 If you’ve ever been in a discussion where the actions of people of the past have been cited as contributing to your own privilege, you can easily have the reaction of, “Well, that was them and not me.
 I would never do that and I shouldn’t be blamed or punished for their wrongdoings.”
 On the surface, this isn’t completely false.
 Just the act of reading this page and learning more about privilege, social justice, and allyship shows that you care about equality far more than many did in the past.

-What is important to keep in mind is that a proper path forward, one where we can truly heal old woods and create a system with equality, can only be achieved by fully acknowledging and accepting what occurred in the past.
+What is important to keep in mind is that a proper path forward, one where we can truly heal old wounds and create a system with equality, can only be achieved by fully acknowledging and accepting what occurred in the past.
 This requires both atonement and action, and since those who committed these acts are no longer here, it does require that our generations do the work to help marginalized groups to heal.

 This is by no means an easy task.
 It does mean accepting responsibility for attitudes and actions that came long before us, as well and consistently condoning and fighting against similar attitudes that still exist today.
 While no one can change the past, you can prove you are on the side of change right now.